ThatsMyMute/HydroxideClone/README.md

 ## This is a modified version of Hydroxide.
 Please note that it is not actively maintained or updated.
-The modifications were made solely to ensure compatibility with Wave.
+The modifications were made solely to ensure compatibility with Macsploit (Forked orginally made for Wave).

 ## Script
 ```lua